albill/albill.github.com/_posts/2003-03-27-to-catch-the-conscience-of-a-king.markdown

 ---
+author: admin
+date: '2003-03-27 20:28:00'
 layout: post
+slug: to-catch-the-conscience-of-a-king
+status: publish
 title: To Catch the Conscience of a King
-published: true
-meta: {}

-tags:
+wordpress_id: '1328'
+categories:
 - Society
-type: post
-status: publish
 ---
 This was written by one of the fellows that works for me that I've known for the past year or so. ;-)